Programming

 We've shown you some clients which consume OwnTracks data, but you may well wish to dip your fingers into programming something of your own.
 Creating a program to consume OwnTracks data isn't particularly difficult, and we're going to show you what you can do with a bit of Python together with the Paho Python client.

-We're assuming you have Python installed, which you can verify by attempting to invoke python -V
+We're assuming you have Python installed, which you can verify by attempting to invoke python3 -V

 ; if installed, it tells you the version number.
 We're also assuming you have pip

-installed (a Python package manager) which may be called pip2
+installed (a Python package manager) which may be called pip

 Install the Paho Python module using